-BMI, or body mass index, is still the tool health care professionals use to determine whether a patient is a healthy body weight or is at risk of health problems related to being overweight or obese.
+BMI, or body mass index, is still the tool health care professionals use to determine whether a patient is of a healthy body weight or is at risk of health problems related to being overweight or obese.
 However, many professionals question the utility of using BMI as a tool.
 On the plus, side, it’s a quick and easy measurement to make.
 You simply divide your weight in kilograms by the square of your height in meters.
 To simplify things, you can plug your numbers into an online calculator and your BMI will be quickly calculated for you.

 Yet, BMI, as a measurement, misses the mark in many ways.
 Since the formula only takes into account your total body weight, it doesn’t distinguish between body fat and muscle.
 For example, a bodybuilder and an overweight couch potato of the same height have the same BMI if both weigh the same, yet the bodybuilder is mostly muscle.
 BMI also falls short as a measurement in older people who have lost a lot of muscle.
 Their BMI may fall in the normal range even though they have an unhealthy body fat content due to muscle loss.
 Their body weight is predominantly fat.

 For these reasons, many experts believe it’s time for an overhaul and a better method for monitoring obesity.
-Rather than using BMI as a measure of a healthy body weight, one of these three tests might be better.
+Rather than using BMI as a measure of healthy body weight, one of these three tests might be better.

 It’s not hard to measure your waist-to-hip ratio.
 Simply stand up straight and exhale the air from your lungs.
 Then, use a tape measure to measure the widest part of your hips.
 Repeat the measurement at the narrowest part of your waistline.
 Now, calculate your waist-to-hip ratio by dividing the circumference of your waist by the circumference of your hips.
 What number did you get?